Separating Your Assets and Debts During a Complex Divorce

 If you receive an inheritance while you are married, this does not automatically become marital property.
 If get an inheritance and you keep the money in a separate bank account, the inheritance is yours to keep.
 If instead you got an inheritance and you put it into a joint bank account, the money you put into the joint bank account will be considered marital property.
 If you only put a portion of your inheritance into a joint bank account and you kept the rest separate, only the money that was placed in the joint bank account will be considered marital property.

-Contributions to the Marriage Don’t Have to Be Financial
+Contributions to the Marriage Aren’t All Financial

 When considering how each person contributed to the marriage, both monetary and non-monetary contributions are considered.
 While one party may have been the one to work outside the home and earn an income, the other party may have spent their days taking care of children.
-Both contributed to the marriage, and a stay at home mom is considered as a valuable contributor to the marriage.
+Both contributed to the marriage, and a stay at home mom is considered a valuable contributor to the marriage.
 If you were a homemaker, you still have the right to any financial assets the two of you acquired, even if you didn’t directly pay for the assets.

 When There is Marital Debt to Consider